-Join us for the Chamber’s inaugural Water Thought Forum, bringing together government, industry and experts to brainstorm the future of the water system in Australia and how we can lift performance and outcomes for business and communities.
+Join us for the Chamber's inaugural Water Thought Leadership Forum, bringing together government, industry and experts to explore the future of Australia's water system and how we can lift performance and outcomes for business and communities.

 Like energy, water underpins growth, resilience and infrastructure planning, from housing and mining to AI and data centres.
-The Forum features a keynote address from the Chief Executive of Sydney Water.
-Expert panels, including members with strong British and other international experience, will unpack the priorities shaping policy.
-We will explore water management challenges from water security, desalination and recycling to housing, stormwater and climate adaptation, and finish with a networking drinks.
+The Forum opens with a keynote address from Darren Cleary, Managing Director of Sydney Water, followed by panel discussions in which water experts, including Members with strong British and other international experience, unpack the priorities shaping policy.
+Together we will examine the challenges of water management, from water security, desalination and recycling to housing, stormwater and climate adaptation, before closing with networking drinks.

 Tickets